 We may send you emails about our services.
 Likewise, we may from time to time call or text the phone number associated with your account.
 However, we will never email you or call you to ask for your online logon credentials (your user ID and online password).

 We will never ask for payment through virtual currency such as Bitcoin or reloadable pre-paid cards such as Green Dot MoneyPaks.
-Payments should only be made at the locations listed on the back of your bill or on our website (see "How to Pay Your Bill").
+Authorized payment methods and locations are listed on the back of your bill and on our website (see "How to Pay Your Bill").